 Kraken is a crypto-to-crypto and fiat-to-crypto exchange which works like a traditional stock exchange by matching buy and sell orders for a fee.
 The exchange is one of the most popular crypto trading platforms, and it has one of the highest Bitcoin to euro trading volumes in the world.

-Kraken was established in 2011 by Jesse Powell and publicly launched in 2013.
+Officially founded by Jesse Powell in 2011, Kraken was created as a response to the Mt.
+Gox security breach.
 It was among the first cryptocurrency exchanges to be included in Bloomberg’s terminals, as well as to ace a verifiable proof of reserves audit.

-The platform is more geared towards professional traders, providing a comprehensive set of tools such as detailed charting and indicators, as well as crypto-trading options such as margin trading, OTC, dark pool trading, futures contracts, and options.
+The platform is more geared towards professional traders, providing a comprehensive set of tools, such as detailed charting and indicators, as well as crypto-trading options such as margin trading, OTC, dark pool trading, futures contracts, and options.
+This enables traders to maximize their gains based on market swings, using advanced trading strategies.

 Kraken users can also make deposits and withdrawals with a number of fiat currencies, such as CAD, EUR, GBP, JPY, and USD.